LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Introduction

-According to common metrics, LiDAR-based detectors outperform camera-based detectors by a large margin, suggesting that camera-based object detectors fail to detect many relevant objects in the scene.
+According to common metrics, LiDAR-based detectors outperform camera-based detectors by a large margin, suggesting that camera-based object detectors fail to detect many objects.
 However, a careful evaluation of the failure cases reveals that many camera-based detectors identify objects reasonably well.
-The issue is rooted in these detectors often poorly estimating depth, that is, how far away objects are from the camera.
-Common metrics, such as the popular 3D\,AP metric, rely on the intersection over union~(IoU) to associate the predicted bounding boxes with the ground truth bounding boxes.
-As a result of this, they may treat otherwise reasonable predictions that suffer from these longitudinal localization errors as false positives and false negatives, leading to lower and less informative scores.
+The issue is rooted in these detectors often poorly estimating depth.
+Common metrics, such as the 3D Average Precision~(3D\,AP), rely on the intersection over union~(IoU) to associate the prediction boxes with the ground truth boxes.
+As a result, they may treat reasonable predictions that suffer from these longitudinal localization errors as false positives, leading to lower and less informative scores.

-We therefore propose a variant of the 3D\,AP metric that is designed to be more permissive with respect to depth estimation errors.
-Our novel longitudinal error tolerant metrics, LET-3D-AP and LET-3D-APL, allow longitudinal localization errors up to a given tolerance.
-Specifically, we define the longitudinal error to be the object localization error along the line of sight between the camera and the ground truth bounding box.
-The maximum longitudinal error that our metric tolerates for a prediction to be associated with a ground truth object is an adjustable percentage of the distance between the camera and the ground truth object.
+We therefore propose a variant of the 3D\,AP metric that is more permissive to depth errors.
+The proposed longitudinal error tolerant metrics, LET-3D-AP and LET-3D-APL, allow longitudinal localization errors up to a given tolerance.
+Specifically, we define the longitudinal error to be the object localization error along the line of sight between the camera and the ground truth object.
+The maximum longitudinal error that our metric tolerates is an adjustable percentage of the distance between the camera and the ground truth object.

-We define the longitudinal affinity of a prediction with respect to a ground truth object to describe how close the predicted object is to a ground truth object within the tolerance range.
-We consider all pairs of predicted bounding boxes and ground truth objects.
-For each pair, we correct the longitudinal localization error by shifting the predicted bounding box along the line of sight between the camera and the center of the predicted bounding box.
-This minimizes the distance between the centers of the predicted bounding box and the ground truth object.
-We then use the resulting corrected bounding box to compute the IoU, which we refer to as the longitudinal error tolerant IoU (LET-IoU).
+For each prediction and ground truth pair with tolerable longitudinal error, we correct the longitudinal error by shifting the prediction box along the line of sight between the camera and the center of the prediction box.
+We then use the resulting corrected box to compute the IoU, which we refer to as the longitudinal error tolerant IoU (LET-IoU).
 The precision and recall values are then computed by performing a bipartite matching with weights based on the longitudinal affinity and the LET-IoU values.